June 13–19, 2026 — Las Vegas Convention Center

 When is InfoComm 2026 and where is it held?

 InfoComm 2026 takes place June 13-19, 2026 at the Las Vegas Convention Center, 3150 Paradise Rd, Las Vegas, NV 89109.
 Education sessions and training run the full week June 13-19.
 The exhibit hall opens June 17 and runs through June 19, with the final day closing early at 3:00 PM on Friday June 19.
-InfoComm 2026 draws over 40,000 manufacturers, integrators, dealers, and end-users to the largest professional audiovisual trade show in North America, organized by AVIXA.
+InfoComm 2026 draws over 30,000 manufacturers, integrators, dealers, and end-users from 95+ countries to the largest professional audiovisual trade show in North America, organized by AVIXA.
 The LVCC is located just east of the Strip on Paradise Road, with the Convention Center Monorail station providing direct connections to multiple Strip resort casino destinations.

 What is the best nightclub to visit during InfoComm 2026?